Stable flies also known as "biting flies" can deliver a painful bite. They bite people, livestock, pets and other mammals. The bites

-Contact Aerosol Sprays: You can use space sprays that contain pyrethrin for immediate results, giving you a quick knockdown.
-Pyrethrins are non residuals and only last for a short time.
-Suggested space sprays are products such as P1 Contact, CB 80, PT 565 or V One.
+Contact Aerosol Sprays: You can use sprays that contain pyrethrin for immediate results, giving a quick knockdown.
+Pyrethrins are non residual and only last for a short time.
+Suggested sprays for stable flies are PI Contact, CB 80, PT 565 or V One.
 We also carry a line of professional fogging materials and foggers.

 Suggested Fly Traps

-Place fly traps near their breeding areas.
+Place fly traps near the stable fly breeding areas.
 We suggest outdoor fly traps such as the Catchmaster Disposable Fly Trap or the Advantage Fly Trap.
-Do not place the fly traps near you because they will attract the flies.
+Do not place fly traps near places where people congregate to avoid bites.

 Biology of Stable Flies

-laid in sch places as decaying hay, straw, fermenting weeds, grass and
+Stable fly eggs are laid in places such as decaying hay, straw, fermenting weeds, grass and sea weed.

-eggs hatch from 1 to 3 days into yellowish-white maggots or larvae.
+The eggs hatch after 1 to 3 days into yellowish-white maggots / larvae.
 These

 larvae pass through 3 instars and pupate in the last larval skin.
 In warm